Nepal Wedding Traditions Complete Guide for Modern Couples

 Kanyadaan Ceremony Details:

-• Emotional significance: Rated most touching moment by 87% of guests
+- Emotional significance: Considered one of the most touching moments by guests

-Modern Interpretations: Contemporary families increasingly frame Kanyadaan as a blessing rather than “giving away,” with 34% of urban couples modifying the traditional wording to emphasize partnership according to wedding officiants.
-The ritual remains in 96% of Hindu Nepali weddings despite evolving interpretations.
+Modern Interpretations: Contemporary families increasingly frame Kanyadaan as a blessing rather than “giving away,” with growing numbers of urban couples modifying the traditional wording to emphasize partnership.
+The ritual remains central to Hindu Nepali weddings despite evolving interpretations.

 Saptapadi: The Seven Sacred Steps